-Pre-employment Drug Screening: Potential new hires into this classification are required to successfully pass a pre-employment drug screen as a condition of employment.
-Final appointment cannot be made unless the eligible has passed the drug screen.
-The County pays for the initial drug screen.
+Pre-Employment Drug Screen and Background: Potential new hires into this classification are required to successfully pass a pre-employment drug screen and a background investigation as a condition of employment.

 NOTE: All correspondences relating to this recruitment will be delivered via e-mail.
 The e-mail account used will be the one provided on your employment application during time of submittal.
 Please be sure to check your e-mail often for updates.
 If you do not have an e-mail account on file, Human Resources will send you correspondences via US Mail.

 Education: Master's Degree from an accredited school of social work.